-Android 12 is coming: here's the latest info on when your phone will get it
+Android 12 is coming: Here's the latest info on when your phone will get it

 When will my Nokia phone get Android 12?

 Nokia is yet another phone company that's had some problems with updates.
 Despite being the only manufacturer still making Android One phones, Nokia has failed to live up to the promise of simultaneous OS releases with Pixel phones.
-It released an Android 11 update schedule promising a Q4 Android 11 rollout for several phones, but Nokia only just added Android 11 to the Nokia 8.3 5G in early February, while the rest remain stuck on Android 10.

-If Nokia is stuck playing catch-up on 11 throughout 2021, we doubt it'll suddenly become totally punctual for delivering Android 12.
-That takes away one of the main incentives for buying a Nokia phone, which is a disappointing situation.
-Whatever happens, these are the only phones that launched with Android 10, and as such are guaranteed to get an Android 12 update:
+Instead, it released an Android 11 update schedule and then missed its deadlines for many of its phones.

+Now that Nokia has finally pushed Android 11 to most phones, it can turn its attention entirely to Android 12.
+Nokia launched an Android 12 Developer Beta on the Nokia XR20 in early September and has closed applications in late October.
+It's likely that it will begin a public Android 12 beta soon on its rugged phone and could move on to other phones soon.

+We still don't have an official Nokia Android 12 release list, but since its phones typically receive at least two updates, these Nokia phones are guaranteed to get an Android 12 update:

 - Nokia 8.3 5G